Raspberry Pi OS

 sudo systemctl restart openvpn

-It is a protocol that authenticates communications between a DNS client and a DNS resolver.
-It prevents DNS spoofing.
-It uses cryptographic signatures to verify that responses originate from the chosen DNS resolver and haven't been tampered with.
+DNSCrypt is a protocol that ensures the authenticity of communications between a DNS client and a DNS resolver.
+It protects against DNS spoofing by using cryptographic signatures to verify that responses are coming from the chosen DNS resolver and that they have not been tampered with.
 In other words, it helps to secure and validate the DNS queries to protect user’s privacy and security.

-/opt directory which is for installation of add-on application software packages.
+/opt, which is commonly used for the installation of additional application software packages.

-For DNSCrypt to work correctly alongside Pi-Hole we have to make some changes to the configuration file
+For DNSCrypt-proxy to work correctly alongside Pi-Hole some changes must be made to the configuration file

 dnscrypt-proxy.toml by running the command

 sudo nano dnscrypt-proxy.toml while still in